 Caution: A person who makes transfers, receives Community Medicaid, and subsequently enters a nursing home could face a penalty period.
 Therefore, it is extremely important to keep your elder law attorney apprised of your prognosis and consult with them, as soon as practicable, prior to making the decision to enter a nursing home.

-Exceptions to the Transfer of Asset Rules
+Exceptions to the State Transfer of Asset Rules

-There are certain recognized exceptions to the “transfer of asset” penalty rules.
+As an elder law attorney will advise you, there are certain recognized exceptions to the “transfer of asset” penalty rules.

 Transfers to a Spouse.
 Transfers, regardless of amount, to or for the sole benefit of a spouse will not result in a denial of Medicaid.